mikeckennedy/talk-python-in-production-devops-book/galleries/code-gallery/README.md

 --------------------------------------------------------------------------------

-## Chapter 7: Visualizing servers and other tools
+## Chapter 7: Visualizing Servers and Other Tools

 ### Code block 07-01 - Linux Shell